Crime scene: Documentation

 Photographs of all evidence are taken before anything is touched, moved, or otherwise further investigated.
 Evidence markers are placed next to each piece of evidence allowing for the organization of the evidence.

-Sketching the scene is also a form of documentation at a crime scene.
-This allows for notes to be taken as well as to gauge distances and other information that may not be easily detected from only a photograph.
+Sketching the scene is also a standard form of documentation at a crime scene.
+Crime scene sketches allow for notes to be taken as investigators may take measurements and other data that may not be easily detected from only a photograph.
 The investigators will draw out locations of evidence and all other objects in the room.
 The sketch is usually drawn from an above point of view.
 Notes are taken by investigators to ensure the memorization of their thoughts and suspicions about different pieces of evidence.

 Evidence collection

 Evidence comes in many different forms such as guns, blood on knives, etc. It can be anything from a biological sample like blood or everyday items like receipts or bank statements.
 Other types of evidence include: fibers, firearm residue, photographs or videos, and fingerprints.
 Forensic scientists analyze this evidence so they can come up with an explanation for why and how a crime occurred.
 Ensuring that evidence is collected in an accurate and timely manner helps officers to better understand what happened at the scene and aids in the investigation being completed successfully.
 Only the appropriate personnel with the proper knowledge and training should be collecting evidence.
 These individuals include First Responders, Crime Scene Investigators, and other specialized personnel.
 Different types of evidence will sometimes need different methods of collection or specific containers.
 For instance, paper containers, such as bags, envelopes, or boxes, may be optimal for biological samples.
 Paper containers allow evidence that is not completely dry to continue drying.
 This type of collection protects those samples from deteriorating.
 When the evidence is collected properly there is less of a chance that the items collected will be damaged or contaminated.